gjacobs314/HackQ/README.md

 ## Features:
 - Gets questions directly from the HQ WebSocket, no need to do OCR
-- Solves them using a complex search method created by [Daniel Smith](https://github.com/DanielSmith1239/)
+- Solves them using a search method created by [Daniel Smith](https://github.com/DanielSmith1239/)
 - Clean, friendly, and simple UI

 ## How to use: